nth-chile/gagesalzano2/README.md

 # Installation / updates

-Rather than installing pacakges globally on your computer, use this command to install the packages inside the project directory:
+1. `yarn` to install Node modules

-`$ bundle install --path vendor/bundle`
+2. `yarn install-gems` to install Ruby gems

 # How to edit projects